Sankalita-26/React_Learning/Day6-FoodOrderingApp_Part3/README.md

 Filters top-rated restaurants (which has more than 4.5 ratings)
 <img width="1440" height="809" alt="filteredByRatings" src="https://github.com/user-attachments/assets/8addc43a-7e2c-4905-9e7d-935ec38f28cf" />

-Overall what we have learn here:

-Renders restaurant cards dynamically
 React Concepts Used:

 useState for state management
 useEffect for API calls
 Conditional rendering
 Controlled input
 map() and filter() for list updates

 PFB the snapshots